She outshone streetlights on the Sperlingsgasse,

 She did not answer in desultory fashion.

 I paint; assuaging these capricious hurts.

-No matter the subject, mistress or frumpy wife:
+Whether fickle mistress or frumpy wife:

 it's still a girl in her coloured-glass skirts.